getCUJO/QoOID/draft-ietf-ippm-qoo.md

 the Quality Attenuation metric.
 Correspondingly, QoO expresses network performance requirements as a set of percentile–latency tuples.
 For example, a requirement might state: at 4Mbps, 90% of packets must arrive within 100ms, and 100% within 200ms.
-This list can be minimal (e.g., 100% within 200ms) or extended as needed.
+This list can be minimal (e.g., 100% within 200ms) or extended as needed and different percentiles may be used to characterize different applications.
+Still, it might be beneficial for future standardization activities to converge on a fixed set of general percentiles or for specific applications/ application classes to make QoO measurements between different providers more comparable.
-For the sake of simplicity, the requirements percentiles must match one or more of the percentiles defined in the measurements, i.e., one can set requirements at the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
+For the sake of simplicity, this document only states that the requirements percentiles must match one or more of the percentiles defined in the measurements, i.e., one can set requirements at the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
 Packet loss must be reported as a separate value.

 Applications do of course have throughput requirements, and thus a complete framework for application-level network quality must also take capacity into